 Care and Handling of Older Books

 Common sense dictates that books will deteriorate over time, and value diminishes accordingly.
 It’s important to practice proper book handing to keep a collection in good condition and to maintain value.
 Be mindful of these book care basics:

 - Keep the dust jacket with a book, even if it’s in poor condition.
-Dust jackets often contribute as much as 75 - 85% of the value of a collectible book.
+Dust jackets often contribute as much as 75 to 85 percent of the value of a collectible book.
 Use clear mylar covers to protect them from further wear.

 - Remove books from the shelf correctly by pushing in the volumes to either side and grasping the book at the center rather than the top of the spine where it can tear.

 - Take care not to extend a book too far when opening it to protect the binding.